Mueller is considering whether there is evidence to launch a full-scale obstruction investigation

 Law enforcement sources tell CNN that the special counsel is gathering information and considering whether there is evidence to launch a full-scale obstruction investigation.

 The interviews are some of the first indications of the efforts of Mueller’s newly assembled team.
 Ultimately, it would be up to Mueller to decide whether there is enough evidence to recommend pursuing charges on any part of the investigation.

 Any finding that could arise against the President would have another hurdle – a longstanding Justice Department stance against indicting a sitting president.
 However, a finding of wrongdoing would likely be left to Congress to consider whether it warranted criminal impeachment.

 A spokesman for the office of the special counsel declined comment.
 A spokesman for the DNI also declined to comment to CNN.
 The NSA said in a statement: “NSA will fully cooperate with the special counsel.
 We are not in a position to comment further.”

-Trump, however, referred to the Post's reporting as a "phony story" in a Thursday morning tweet.
+Trump, however, referred to the Post’s reporting as a “phony” story in a tweet Thursday.

 At a hearing last week, both Coats and Rogers said they were not pressured by the Trump administration.

 “I have never been directed to do anything I believe to be illegal, immoral, unethical or inappropriate,” Rogers said.
 “And to the best of my recollection, during that same period of service, I do not recall ever feeling pressured to do so.”

 Mueller is already in possession of the memos written by the former FBI director, who documented each of his interactions with the President.

 Mueller was on Capitol Hill Tuesday discussing the probe with Senate Intelligence Chairman Richard Burr of North Carolina and Virginia Sen. Mark Warner, who is the committee’s top Democrat.